 ACTIONS FOR THE WORKPLACE

-With over 13,000 people in Auburn University’s workforce, the choices we make when taken together have a considerable impact on the environment, finances, the community, and the personal wellbeing of ourselves and others.
+With over 13,000 people in Auburn University’s workforce, the choices we make when taken together have a considerable impact on the environment, finances, the community, and the individual and collective wellbeing of ourselves and others.
 Imagine how many ways things could improve if we all practiced just a few of the many proven sustainability strategies.
 For employees interested in educating and empowering members of the Auburn family to lead and connect the campus community in cohesive efforts toward sustainability, please consider joining our Peers Network.

 To get you started, we compiled a list of some basic sustainability actions for the workplace, and have also created an Auburn Employee Sustainability Connector guide.
 If you happen to work in a lab, you can also find some great information and action steps through Green Labs at Auburn University.
 So, gather your colleagues and think about what you might do together to help jumpstart sustainability in your department.
 Each effort can help ensure that Auburn is doing its best to conserve resources and provide a healthy work environment for everyone.